MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 The team had to meet several key requirements to scale up the solution from the pilot field study.
 Originally, only a few models were developed for a single sales region.
 They had to deploy a wider-scale implementation that enabled the development of custom machine learning models for all sales regions that included:

-* Weekly batch processing for large and small stores in each region (includes retraining of each model with new datasets).
+* Weekly batch processing for large and small stores in each region including retraining of each model with new datasets.

 * Continuous refinement of the machine learning models.